shkolnick-kun/yafl/doc/C-Manual.md

 So **Robust Bierman UKF** is simmilar to **Robust Bierman EKF**.

 Predict and update functions are simmilar to their **Adaptive EKF** counterparts.

 The predict function is `yafl_ukf_robust_bierman_predict`.

 The update function is `yafl_ukf_robust_bierman_update`.

-The filter bootstap initialization and run are simmilar to **Basic Bierman UKF** whith the following exception:
+The filter bootstap initialization and run are simmilar to **Bierman UKF** whith the following exception:

 ```C
 extern yaflFloat psi(yaflKalmanBaseSt * self, yaflFloat normalized_error);